 Similar Species

 It can be confused with Long-eared Owl which is normally but not always nocturnal, and is mostly found in forested areas.
 Long-eared has more uniform underside when perched and lack the black area around the eyes.

 In flight, the wings are not quite as long and the base of the primaries contrast less sharply with the surrounding black because of narrower dark barring that is spreading into the base of the primaries and because the base of the primaries are generally darker on this species.

 Widely distributed as a breeding bird in northern Europe, northern Asia, North and South America.
-The nominate subspecies is mainly migratory, with some southern populations more sedentary; southernmost populations of subspecies suinda (southern South America) migrates north in winter while most other subspecies are resident.
+The nominate subspecies is mainly migratory, with some southern populations more sedentary; southernmost populations of subspecies A. f. suinda (southern South America) migrates north in winter while most other subspecies are resident.
 Due to this migration, during the northern hemisphere winter the species is found in southern Europe, Africa (as far south as Gambia, Mali and Chad), parts of India and southern Asia.
 The species is completely absent from Australia, and parts of south and south-east Asia.

 Partly diurnal, often the most diurnal species of owl in much of its range.